-- · Who are the people or households affected?
-How many are there? - · Why are they affected?
-Will the burden fall on those who can least afford it? - · What type of households do they live in?
-Where do they live and work? - · How old are they?
-Are there cultural issues you need to take into consideration? - · What understanding do they have of the policy issue you are dealing with? - · Are they organised into any representative entity?
+- Who are the people or households affected?
+How many are there? - Why are they affected?
+Will the burden fall on those who can least afford it? - What type of households do they live in?
+Where do they live and work? - How old are they?
+Are there cultural issues you need to take into consideration? - What understanding do they have of the policy issue you are dealing with? - Are they organised into any representative entity?

-Community/Environment impacts
+Societal/Environment impacts

-- · Does the proposal shift costs from one cohort to another? - · Are employment levels affected will levels be reduced? - · Does the proposal reduce economic growth?
-How? - · How is the health and safety of individuals or communities impacted? - · What environmental assets are affected?
+- Does the proposal shift costs from one cohort to another? - Are employment levels affected will levels be reduced? - Does the proposal reduce economic growth?
+How? - How is the health and safety of individuals' or communities' impacted? - What environmental assets are affected?
 Is there any degradation or pollution likely as a result?

-Impacts on Government
+Impacts on government

-- · What is the impact on all levels of Government of developing the regulation? - Are education campaigns necessary to provide information to affected stakeholders? - · How will information be collected and collated? - · Will the regulation require enforcement?
+- What is the cost to all levels of government of developing and implementing the regulation? - Will these costs be recovered directly from regulated parties or will they be borne by the entire community? - Are education campaigns necessary to provide information to affected stakeholders? - How will information be collected and collated? - Will the regulation require enforcement?
 Who will do this?
-Will inspections be required? - Does eliminating regulation at one level of government, shift costs or risks to other levels of Government or the community?
+Will inspections be required? - Does eliminating regulation at one level of government, shift costs or risks to other levels of government or the community?